schovancova/apartment-hunter/README.md

 ### Usage
 #### Setup email notifications
-You can choose to use email notifications - or not!
-Up to you.
-Here's how to do it:
-1. Create throw-away Gmail account for sending emails
+If you prefer other provider than Gmail:
+1. Edit ``configs/notifications.ini`` email section and set ``enable = true``, also add edit sender, receiver, smtp_server and smtp_port attributes,
+2. Put your email password into environment variable ``export EMAIL_PASS=...``

+#### Setup Gmail notifications
+If you use Gmail, you'll just need username and password to configure it:
-2. Edit ``configs/notifications.ini`` email section and set ``enable = true``, also add in your sender (throwaway) and receiver (where the notifications will arrive) emails.
+1. Edit ``configs/notifications.ini`` gmail section and set ``enable = true``, also add in your sender and receiver (where the notifications will arrive) emails.
+They can be the same email.
-3. Put your new throwaway account email password into environment variable ``export EMAIL_PASS=...``
+3. Put the password from the sender email into environment variable ``export GMAIL_PASS=...``

 #### Setup phone (and desktop) notifications
 This can work as a phone-only notifications or desktop too.
 You can have as many